Fairwater railway station

 Fairwater railway station is a railway station serving the Fairwater area of Cardiff, Wales.
 Passenger services are currently operated by Transport for Wales.

 The station was opened in 1987 when a passenger service was introduced to the City Line.
 The line on which it is situated on was originally goods only and was opened by the Taff Vale Railway in 1859 to serve the docks at Penarth.

 Services

 On Monday to Saturdays, two trains per hour in each direction serve Fairwater.
 Southbound services run towards Cardiff Central and continue to Coryton; northbound trains run to Radyr.
 There is no Sunday service.
-The station is unmanned.
+The station is unstaffed.